-The Countywide Planning Policies adopted by the King County Council call for jurisdictions to define the full range of urban services and how they plan to provide them (PF-1).
+The Countywide Planning Policies adopted by the King County Council and ratified by the cities call for jurisdictions to define the full range of urban services and how they plan to provide them (PF-1).
 Jurisdictions must identify the services needed to achieve adopted service levels.

 Timeliness for constructing needed services shall be identified.
-The countywide development pattern must include sufficient supply of quality places for housing, employment, education, recreation, and open space and the provision of community and social services (FW-2).
+The countywide development pattern must include sufficient supply of quality places for housing, employment, education, recreation, ((and-)) open space and the provision of community and social services((-(FW-2))).